yonahbox/Yonah_ROS_packages/ogc_ws/src/telegram/Readme.md

 tdlib_auth_dir: location of the telegram client instance
 monitored_chat: Name of the telegram chat (or group) the node will listen to/send messages to.
 Currently only supports one chat
+command_whitelist: List of users the node will listen to.
+Currently requires the users first name

 ### Node files